Frequently Asked Questions

-The project is named for the 606 zip code prefix all Chicagoans share, reflecting the park and trail system’s role as a community connector.
-The 606 name also evokes a connection to the site’s transportation history, a play on the tradition of using numbers to name rail lines, highways and other transportation corridors.
+The project is named for the 606 zip code prefix Chicagoans share, reflecting the park and trail system’s role as a community connector.
+The 606 name also evokes a connection to the site’s transportation history, a play on the tradition of using numbers to name rail lines, highways, and other transportation corridors.

 The park and trail system is on Chicago’s Northwest side, running along Bloomingdale Ave (1800 N), from Ashland Ave (1600 W) on the east to Ridgeway Ave (3750 W) on the west.
 The project connects four ethnically and economically diverse Chicago neighborhoods: Wicker Park, Bucktown, Humboldt Park and Logan Square.

 The 606 is a public/private partnership between the City of Chicago, the Chicago Park District, and The Trust for Public Land.
 During construction, The Trust for Public Land served as the lead private partner and the project manager on behalf of the Chicago Park District, and currently takes the lead for public programming and community engagement.
 The not-for-profit is the nation’s leading organization focused on creating parks for people, especially urban park space, and has overseen civic engagement, fundraising and land acquisition for the project.
 The park and trail system was funded through a mix of federal, state and local funding, as well as private and corporate philanthropy.